halmasieh/World_Weather_Analysis/README.md

  a website to an application programming interface.
 Gathering data from an API is more practical and efficient than trying to obtain data directly from a website specially when we want megabytes and gigabytes of data.
  Web API allow us to request data from a website or database server by observing the rules of the website.
-When we retrieve data from an API, the data is returned a variety of formats such as CSV and json formats.
+When we retrieve data from an API, the data is returned a variety of formats such as csv and json formats.
 Many analysts prefer json format because it has hierarchical structure and stores metadata in key-value pairs.

- for a hypothetical travel company, PlanMyTrip.
+ We analyze data using pandas, matplotlib library and google maps API.
+Lastly, the end results is a series of plots that visually statistically show the relationship between latitude and variety of weather parameters.

 ## Resources
 - Data Sources: WeatherPy_Database.csv, WeatherPy_Vacation.csv, APIs
 - Software: [Anaconda( Jupyter Notebook )](https://www.anaconda.com/products/individual), [Matplotlib-Python Plotting](https://matplotlib.org/)